top of page

 Dysfunction creates imbalances in body function that manifest as problems in both body structure and movement patterns.
 When dysfunction has been present long term the subsequent body changes can take a lot of time and effort to correct.

-By assessing the body's movement patterns in a functional movement assessment both major and minor dysfunctional patterns can be identified, correctional strategies implemented and the body can move towards correcting the dysfunction.
+By assessing the body's movement patterns both major and minor dysfunctional patterns can be identified, correctional strategies implemented and the body can move towards correcting the dysfunction.

 ACUTE MUSCLE INJURY